depp57/homelab-talos/bootstrap/README.md

   - ...
 ```

+This deploys two critical components:

+- [Cilium](https://github.com/cilium/cilium): A **C**ontainer **N**etwork **I**nterface (CNI).
+Since no other components can function without a CNI, Cilium must be installed during bootstrap.

-This installs ArgoCD, which then takes over to deploy the remaining manifests from the Git repo.
+- [ArgoCD](https://github.com/argoproj/argo-cd): Responsible for deploying the remaining manifests from the Git repo.

-Additionally, a Kubernetes Secret `bitwarden-access-token` is created during bootstrap.
+Additionally, a Kubernetes Secret `bitwarden-access-token` is created.
-This secret is required by `External Secrets Operator` to fetch secrets, which in turn is necessary for running the other applications.
+This secret is required by [External Secrets Operator](https://github.com/external-secrets/external-secrets) to fetch secrets needed by other workloads.

 ## Kustomization